noahjahn/docker-workshop/docs/vitepress.md

 # Hosting these docs in a container

-These docs are currently build and then statically hosted using GitHub pages, but I think it would be cool to also show you what it might look like to host these on your own from a container.
+These docs are currently built and then statically hosted using GitHub pages, but I think it would be cool to also show you what it might look like to host these on your own from a container.

-There is already a build process, so we can take what is there and throw the steps that are run in a pipeline for build the docs into a Dockerfile.
+There is already a build process, so we can take what is there and throw the steps that are run in a pipeline for building the docs into a Dockerfile.
 We will also need a web server that can serve static files.
 We'll use nginx for this.

 ## Building the static site